aafrey/node-faas-happy-path/medium.md

 ```

 ...and that's it!
 Docker and faas-cli are the only two
-dependencies needed for this article.
+dependencies needed to complete the steps below.

 #### Initializing the OpenFaaS Service